TomHarrop/ird-5acc-paper/ms/discussion.md

 A set of *AP2/EREBP*-like genes decrease expression over the course of wheat spike development [@liGenomewideViewTranscriptome2018], and the molecular function of some individual *AP2/EREBP*-like genes has been reported in relation to inflorescence or root development.
 *OsIDS1* controls panicle branching in rice, and positively regulates branch meristem identity by repressing genes that specify spikelet identity [@leeTwoAP2Family2012].
 The *PLETHORA*-like gene *PLT9*, a paralog of *PLT8* [@kitomiAuxinResponsiveAP22011], is related to *Arabidopsis thaliana* genes *AIL5* and *AIL6*, which are are involved in floral organ initiation and identity [@liStructuralCharacterizationExpression2011; @krizekAINTEGUMENTALIKEGenesHave2015].
-Along with *AP2/EREBP85*, *OsIDS1* and *PLT9* were more highly expressed at the DM stage and had a high loading on the principal component that differentiates stage in all five accessions, consistent with a role in the regulation of axillary meristem identity.
+Along with *AP2/EREBP85*, *OsIDS1* and *PLT9* were more highly expressed at the DM stage and had a high loading on the principal component that differentiates stage in all four accessions, consistent with a role in the regulation of axillary meristem identity.
 Conversely, most of the detected *AP2/EREBP*-like genes in our dataset that contribute to differences between stage had lower expression in DM than in IM, including mainly ERF and DREB clade genes and three *RAV*-like genes.
 In *Arabidopsis*, *RAV* orthologs repress flowering genes [@matias-hernandezRAVGenesRegulation2014], and *ERF3* interacts with the HB gene *WOX11* to promote crown root development [@zhaoInteractionRiceERF32015].
 Our results suggest additional roles for these genes in promoting reproductive axillary meristem initiation.